dadhi/LempTest/README.md

 The solution is supposed to be built and tested in VS Code.
 I did not yet tested it in Visual Studio.

-- Download LeMP zip, unzip it to some folder and add the folder path to Environment PATH variable.
-Open any terminal and check that "lemp.exe --help" returns something meaningful.
 - Add the folder `.nupkg` as a local NuGet source: `dotnet nuget add source full\path\to\.nupkg --name Local`
-- Go to "LempDotnetTool" project folder and compile it via `dotnet build`.
-This will produce the LempDotnetTool package in `.nupkg` wrapping the "LeMP.exe".
-It is done to simplify installing the LeMP together with the CompileTimeDI package.
-- Go back to solution folder and built it with `dotnet build`
+- Go to solution folder and built it with `dotnet build`
 - For `.ecs` and `.ecs.include` files you may turn-on the CSharp syntax highlighting via "Change Language Mode" command (`Ctrl+K,M`)